-Become more confident when discussing with leading healthcare providers about clinical results.
+Become more confident when discussing clinical results with leading healthcare providers.
 This course covers key biostatistical concepts required to review and interpret findings published in the medical literature.
 Selected scientific publications are reviewed, discussed and criticised in terms of bias, uncertainty and scope.

 - Introduction to statistics: Population vs. sample, variability, role of statistics in scientific research

 - Notion of variables: outcomes, factors, covariates, confounders, etc.

 - Key elements in descriptive statistics: Mean, median, standard deviation, standard error, etc.